A snapshot: schools in Nairobi considered (but not necessarily chosen) by English-speaking expats.

 National Curriculum for England/ Common Entrance; ages 6-13; co-ed; day and boarding; independent; privately owned; 370 students

 Established over 30 years ago in Lower Kabete, a north-western suburb of Nairobi.
-Teaching a traditional British curriculum to over 35 nationalities with a 50/50 gender split across the school.
+Teaching a traditional British curriculum to over 35 nationalities with an equal gender split across the school.
 Aiming at Common Entrance exams for predominantly Kenyan and UK secondary schools but also incorporating Kenyan culture with Kiswahili taught from year 2.
 Rebuilding the entire school, including a science block, music centre and outdoor learning areas.
-Like the senior school, inspected by the Schools Inspection Service (SIS) for British Schools Overseas (BSO).

 Click here to read our full review of Peponi House Preparatory School